MichaelXSChen/MichaelXSChen.github.io/_posts/2022-03-01-consistency.md

 B:              T3    T1
 ```

-Recently, I read the RSS paper [3], which helps to shed light on this problem.
+Recently, I read the RSS paper {% cite helt2021regular --file ref %}
+, which helps to shed light on this problem.
 RSS ensures all reads see finished writes (i.e., no stale reads) and preserves
 the real-time ordering from write operations/transactions to other operations.
 RSS is proved to be *invariant-equivalent* to linearizability.